 Recyclability Challenges

-To address this, some manufacturers have developed more environmentally friendly adhesives that break down more easily during recycling.
+The adhesive strip on sticky notes can complicate recycling processes.
+However, some companies now offer more environmentally friendly adhesives that break down more easily during recycling.

 See Also: Thank You Card Sizes (Standard & Other Sizes)